UDC-GAC/SeQual-Stream/README.md

 # SeQual-Stream
 **SeQual-Stream** is a Big Data tool to perform quality control operations (e.g. filtering, trimming) on genomic datasets in a scalable way, currently supporting single-end and paired-end reads in FASTQ/FASTA formats.
-It allows switching between batch mode and streaming mode, allowing in the latter the processing of the data as it is downloaded to HDFS or another file system.
+It allows switching between batch mode and streaming mode, allowing in the latter the processing of the data as they are downloaded to HDFS or another file system.

 This tool is specifically oriented to work with large amounts of data taking advantage of distributed-memory systems such as clusters and clouds looking forward to offer the best performance.
 SeQual-Stream is implemented in Java on top of the open-source [Apache Spark](http://spark.apache.org) framework to manage such distributed data processing over a cluster of machines and implements the streaming mode using the module [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).